 The Straight Story Interview USA Network.
 1999.
 Charlie Rose interview featuring David Lynch when The Straight Story was released in 1999.
 Whereas the Lost Highway interview dealt primarily David Lynch's films, this interview deals mostly with David Lynch's career and lifestyle.
 Discussion that The Straight Story was completely different from his other works and how he came about making it.
 Discussions about his painting, about how he went to Bob's Big Boy restaurant every day at 2:30 for seven years and ate the same thing - and about sugar, of course.
 About creativity - about which of his films is his favorite.
 About the decade to live in - the mid-1950s.
 30 minutes.
 COLOR.

 73 minutes.
 Out of Print.
-US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+US shipping $1 first class.
+International us$3.
 This item is traded collector to collector.
 The Seller does not own rights to this property and none are transferred or implied. $19.99 DVD.

 Dune Directed by David Lynch.
 "A place beyond your dreams.
 A movie beyond your imagination."
 The long-awaited film version of Frank Herbert's classic science fiction epic, Dune, explodes on the screen with dazzling special effects, unforgettable images and powerful performances.
 The saga of intergalactic warrior Paul Atreides (Kyle MacLachlan) and his messianic rise to leadership features an all-star cast, including Jose Ferrer, Max Von Sydow, Oscar-winner Linda Hunt and rock legend, Sting.